JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ---

 ### 6.5.
 Decision Path Visualization via Layer-wise Grad-CAM
-This visualization illustrates how different parts of an image influence the model’s segmentation decision across its entire architecture.
-We follow a batch of images from input to final output.
-At each major stage (encoder, attention bottleneck, decoder, output), we apply Grad-CAM to highlight spatial regions that most strongly affect the model's prediction.
+This technique shows how different parts of an image influence the model’s prediction across its entire architecture.
+At each stage we apply Grad-CAM to visualize what the model is focusing on at every layer.

-These heatmaps reflect class-specific activation relevance, revealing how the model’s internal focus evolves layer by layer and solidifies into a segmentation decision.
+These class activation maps reveal how early features evolve into final segmentation decisions.

 ---

 #### What This Tells Us
-- **Warm Regions:** Areas of strong positive activation for the predicted class
+- **Warm Regions:** Areas of strong positive activation for the lesion class.

 - **Cool Regions:** Areas of low activation.

-- **Note:** Different layers focus on different features, especially in the encoder layers.
-We do not expect to see broad activation during feature extraction.
+- **Early layers**: Focus on texture and features.

+- **Later layers**: Sharpen around lesion boundaries and shape.

 ---

 #### Potential Value

-- **Provides an end-to-end** look at internal activations across any decision the model makes.
-Rare in modern AI.
+- **End-to-end** interpretability of model behavior.

-- **Enables auditability** through analyzing where errors occur or where edge cases deviate from expected behavior.
+- **Auditability** Track how errors or edge cases emerge during processing.

-- **Trust calibration** helps human experts understand whether the model is reasoning in a way that aligns with clinical or domain-specific logic.
+- **Trust calibration** by confirming that focus aligns with relevant features.

-- **Granular model analysis** reveals opportunities for iterative improvement.
-Unstable stages can be identified and architecture fine tuned.
+- **Granular model analysis** supports architecture refinement by showing unstable layers.

----

-#### Real-World Use Case
-Supports auditability and compliance regulation by tracing, from intput to output, a prediction.

-Developers can isolate and analyze architecture components to better understand behavior:

-Is the attention gate filtering appropriately?

-Does the decoder preserve relevant detail?

-What changes when the attention mechanism is disabled or modified?

-This approach supports HITL workflows, interpretability, and model debugging in regulated or safety-critical domains.

 ---